ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Accept/Reject Invite**

-To accept an invitation, a BPI Subject must invoke the endpoint provided by the invitation operation.
+To accept or reject an invitation, a BPI Subject must invoke the endpoint provided by the invitation operation.

 **[R168]** A "Accept/Reject Invite" operation MUST have the following properties:
-* The unique identifier of the IVSM
+* The unique identifier of the target IVSM
 * The unique identifier of the invited BPI Subject
 * An accept or reject value
 * The digital signature over the content of the operation